joganalon/matrixMultiplyStrassen/README.md

 3. Run the executable and follow the prompts to input matrix sizes and elements.
 4. View the resulting product matrix.

+## Planned Changes

+- Both implementations are subject to future modifications to enhance performance, readability, or functionality.

 ## Notes

 - The `strassen` implementation uses a traditional vector of vectors to represent matrices.